ETHICS & COMPLIANCE

 Download Keurig Dr Pepper’s 2020 Conflict Minerals Report

 Download Keurig Dr Pepper’s 2019 Conflict Minerals Report

 Modern Slavery Statement

 Keurig Dr Pepper Inc. (KDP) is committed to doing business the right way and to its responsibility to protect human rights.
 KDP strives to be an example of good human rights and labor practices throughout our business activities.
-This statement sets out the steps taken by KDP during the course of 2019 to prevent, identify and address human rights and modern slavery risks in our operations and supply chains.
+This statement sets out the steps taken by KDP between 2020 and 2023 to prevent, identify and address human rights and modern slavery risks in our operations and supply chains.
 It is designed to meet the requirements of the California Transparency in Supply Chains Act of 2010 (SB 657).